 If the head wasn’t completely removed from the neck with my axe, I remove it now with a sharp knife.

 Next, I dunk the bird into a pot of scalding water to make plucking much easier.
 The water temperature should be between 145F and 150F.
-Hold the bird in the hot water for 45 seconds to 1 minute.
+Carefully dunk the bird in the hot water for 45 seconds to 1 minute.
 Swishing it around a little helps get the hot water to the base of the feathers.
 You can tell when the scalding has loosed the feathers enough because they will come off easily if you run your hand over them.

 |The carcass goes into the scalding pot.|